ctoec/ece-reporter-support/docs/prepare-data.markdown

 ### Add enrollments that have been withdrawn

-You’ll need to upload any enrollment that has withdrawn between July 1, 2020, and December 31, 2020.
+You’ll also need to upload any enrollment that has withdrawn.

 The example below shows what a withdrawn record looks like in OEC’s template.